…”REMEMBER PEARL HARBOUR” DAY!

 This day, Dec.
 7 in 1941 is remembered as “a date which will live in infamy”: Pearl Harbor Day, named after the site of the sneak attack which finally dragged the US into WWII.
 And radio became the prime source of breaking news from both the war front and the homefront.
 Canada was the first Western Nation to declare war on Japan, a full day ahead of the US, the UK & the rest of the Allies.

 On this day in 1942, singer/songwriter Harry Chapin was born in New York City.
-Originally planning to be a documentary film maker, he turned to music at 29, and had his biggest success three years later with Cat’s in the Cradle, He was killed aged just 38 when his car was struck by a truck on the Long Island Expressway July 16, 1981.
+Originally planning to be a documentary film maker, he turned to music at 29, and had his biggest success three years later with Cat’s in the Cradle, He was killed at just 38 when his car was struck by a truck on the Long Island Expressway July 16, 1981.

 On this day in 1947, NBC Radio presented the “Horace Heidt Youth Opportunity Program” for the first time.
 The talent show earned Dick Contino, an accordionist, the $5,000 prize as the program’s first national winner.
 Over the years Heidt gave some big stars their big starts: Art Carney, Frankie Carle, Gordon MacRae, the King Sisters, Alvino Rey, Ken Berry, Frank DeVol, Al Hirt and many others.

 On this day in 1952, the sitcom “My Little Margie”, starring Gale Storm and Charles Farrell, made its debut on CBS radio.
 The TV version of the popular show had begun six months earlier.

 “My Little Margie” stayed on radio for three years.
 Miss Storm later got a TV show of her own called “The Gale Storm Show,” and between 1955 & ’57 recorded several hit songs, including “I Hear You Knocking” and “Ivory Tower.”